-The century-old oak tree needed special treatment to get to the filming location; this process even required the local utility companies to take down power lines to ease the transportation.
+The century-old oak tree needed special treatment to get to the filming location; this process even required the local utility companies to take down power lines to ease transportation.

 In one of the most memorable scenes, the kids decide they want to try chewing tobacco for the very first time before getting on a fair ride.
-What follows is undoubtedly unfortunate, with all of them losing their lunch on themselves and patrons below.
+What follows is undoubtedly unfortunate, with all of them losing their lunch on themselves and the patrons below.

 Shooting this scene was difficult, causing the kids to become sick in real life after filming the multiple takes.
 Nevertheless, the vomit consisted of licorice and bacon bit pieces, which may be grosser than real tobacco.